15 Best Things to do in Nagano

 As I mentioned earlier, oyaki are the famous Nagano dumplings that we tried at Ogawanoshodaimonten.
 Those were the traditional variety, but it’s also fun to sample different versions around the city and taste some more modern versions.
 Lots of places have them on the menu, but if you’re renting a car, we highly recommend taking a trip out to Oyaki Farm!

 The farm is just 15 minutes from the city, and it’s a super modern building made with all-natural materials.
 There’s a free sky deck, a cafe, and a huge outdoor area that’s perfect for families.
-There’s even an oyaki-making workshop for 1,800 JPY ($12.50 USD), which is such a steal, although it books up weeks in advance so sadly we weren’t able to do this.
+There’s even an oyaki-making workshop for 1,800 JPY ($12.50 USD), which is such a steal, although it books up weeks in advance, so sadly, we weren’t able to do this.

 However, it was still well worth visiting as we loved relaxing here and they had so many different flavors of oyaki to try.
 There’s pumpkin, red bean paste, and green onion miso oyaki, to name a few.